Authentication & Security

 ## Permissions & RBAC

-MCP access respects your existing Luciq role-based access controls:
+MCP access respects your existing Luciq role-based access controls.
+Authorization is enforced on every tool call in three layers:

 * **App-level access:** You can only query data for apps your Luciq account has permissions for